 Sunset policies for push

 Before you stop sending push notifications to a segment of users, you should deliver one final notification that explains why they will no longer receive pushes and gives them a chance to demonstrate their interest in continued pushes by opening that notification.
-After the sunset policy goes into effect, use an in-app message and/ or News Feed card to remind these users that while they will no longer receive pushes, in-app messaging channels will continue to deliver interesting, helpful information.
+After the sunset policy goes into effect, use an in-app message to remind these users that while they will no longer receive pushes, in-app messaging channels will continue to deliver interesting, helpful information.

 Although you may be reluctant to stop sending pushes to users who originally opted in to them, keep in mind that there are other messaging channels that can more effectively reach these users, especially if they have previously ignored your pushes.
 If the user opens your emails, then email campaigns are a good way to reach them outside of your app.
 If not, then in-app messages are the best way to deliver content without risking the user uninstalling your app.